nipy/heudiconv/paper.md

 ```

 to produce a BIDS dataset in the `bids_datasets/output/Patterson/Coben/` sub-directory.
-This demonstrates ability to automate conversion using ReproIn for all studies in the center.
+This demonstrates the ability to automate conversion using ReproIn for all studies in the center.
-[Tutorials section](https://heudiconv.readthedocs.io/en/latest/tutorials.html) in the HeuDiConv documentation provides more examples across for different scenarios.
+The [Tutorials section](https://heudiconv.readthedocs.io/en/latest/tutorials.html) in the HeuDiConv documentation provides more examples across for different scenarios.

 # Adoption and usage